How to get to Iwakuni

 Bocho Bus runs an overnight bus between Tokyo Station and Iwakuni Station.
-The one way trip takes approximately 11 hours and costs about 13,500 yen.
+The one way trip takes approximately 11 hours and costs about 11,000 to 15,500 yen depending on the day of travel.
 Online reservations can be made through Willer and Japan Bus Online.

 By direct highway bus from other major cities